05TharunKM/Samsung-PD-Training-/README.md

 - We can observe that as the drive strength of cell is increases it's area and leakage power also increases.

 <img width="1080" alt="and_delay.png" src="https://github.com/05TharunKM/Samsung-PD-Training-/blob/e0b1abc4892d6bf127dface1561af53bfab4e645/docs/assets/day7lab/and_delay.png">

-- .lib file uses a method called look-up table for delay calculation of cell.
+- lib file uses a method called look-up table for delay calculation of cell.
 It will provide delay for different transition time and capacitance of the cell.
 - In above figure we can observe the there are two table fall transition and rise transition.
 Index 1 represents capacitance and index 2 represents max transition.
 - Delay for all the combination of capacitance and drive strength is provided and if it is not availble tool will di interpolation between two value and will find the delay of cell.